Is honey vegan? Or, at least, is it okay for vegans to eat it?

 In order to fill their stomachs, honey bees will visit up to 1,500 flowers to collect enough nectar.
 When returning to the hive, the bee, along with other ‘house bees’, will regurgitate and chew the nectar, in a process that results in honey.

 Each bee produces just a twelfth of a teaspoon of honey in his/her lifetime – and every ounce is fundamental to the hive.

-Farmers are known to replace the honey they remove from a hive with a sugar substitute, which is substantially worse for the bees' health.
-The cheap sugar replacer lacks the nutrients, fats, and vitamins that honey has.
+Farmers are known to replace the honey they remove from a hive with a sugar substitute, which is damaging to the bees’ health.
+The cheap sugar replacer lacks the nutrients, fats, and vitamins in honey.

-This unethical practice prompts honey bees to overwork themselves to replace the missing honey.
+This practice prompts honey bees to overwork themselves to replace the missing honey.

 During the removal of the honey, many bees die after stinging the farmers.

-Another common practice among bee farmers is culling entire hives after harvesting the honey, in a bid to keep costs down.
+Another common practice is culling entire hives after harvesting the honey, in a bid to keep costs down.
 They often destroy the hives using cyanide gas.

 Bees are also killed or have their wings and legs torn off by haphazard handling.

-Beekepers will clip the queen bees' wings to prevent them from leaving the hive and producing a new colony elsewhere - which would slash productivity and profit.
+Beekeepers will clip the queen bee’s wings to prevent her from leaving the hive and producing a new colony elsewhere.
+That would slash productivity and profit.
 Queen bees are also often artificially inseminated.